jump-dev/Xpress.jl/README.md

 # Xpress.jl

 This is a package under construction.
-All the implementation was developed and tested in Windows(32 and 64bits), thus it might run into linux issues.
+All the implementation was developed and tested in Windows(32 and 64bits) and osx, never tested in linux.

 Reference at:
 [FICO optimizer manual](http://www.fico.com/en/node/8140?file=5097)